laaketeknikko/forest/README.md

 ##### Turn order

-The game is turn-based, and follows an initiative order: Each action adds time to the characters initiative, and the character with lowest initiative will be next in turn.
+The game is turn-based, and follows an initiative order: Each action adds time to the character's initiative, and the character with lowest initiative will be next in turn.
 The initiative is displayed on the left, top-down.

 ##### Cards and actions